i1li/PyHTCC_web/README.md

 - Save & choose from multiple schedules
 - Import & export saved schedules in JSON
 - Choose to follow the set schedule, temporarily hold a temperature, or hold permanently
-- [Hysteresis (AKA deadband)](#what-is-hysteresis) - Adds optional temerature tolerance to reduce frequent on/off cycles.
+- [Hysteresis (AKA deadband)](#what-is-hysteresis) - Adds optional temperature tolerance to reduce frequent on/off cycles.

 ### Getting Started